 A. If you have a degree or have taken courses from outside the U.S. you will need to have your transcripts evaluated by a foreign transcripts evaluation service to determine if your degree/courses are equivalent to those from UNC.
-The Dietetics Program Director must review your transcripts for courses that may be transferred for credit towards meeting the DPD requirements.
+The Didactic Program in Dietetics Coordinator must review your transcripts to determine if there are courses that may transfer for credit to meet DPD program requirements.
 If a student has completed the equivalent of a dietetics degree from a foreign university, UNC DPD courses will still be required in order to receive a verification statement from our program.